ag-sc/Robot-Commonsense-Review/README.md

 ├── Reviewprotocol.pdf                # the reviewprotocol documenting the systematic literature review └── Screening & Analysis.ods          # spreadsheet documenting the in- and exclusion process through the different screening steps
 ```

+## Disclaimer

+This work is a collaboration between the [Semantic Computing Group](https://www.uni-bielefeld.de/fakultaeten/technische-fakultaet/arbeitsgruppen/semantic-computing/) at the Center for Cognitive Interaction Technology @ Bielefeld University, the [DICE group](https://dice-research.org/) @ Paderborn University and the [Institute for Artificial Intelligence](https://ai.uni-bremen.de/) @ University of Bremen.
+Please contact <a href="https://www.uni-bielefeld.de/fakultaeten/technische-fakultaet/arbeitsgruppen/semantic-computing/team/jan-philipp-toeberg/">Jan-Philipp Töberg</a> (jtoeberg(at)techfak(dot)uni-bielefeld(dot)de) for further information or collaboration.

 [^1]: P. Zech, E. Renaudo, S. Haller, X. Zhang, and J. Piater, ‘Action representations in robotics: A taxonomy and systematic classification’, The International Journal of Robotics Research, vol. 38, no. 5, pp. 518–562, Apr.
 2019, doi: [10.1177/0278364919835020](https://doi.org/10.1177/0278364919835020).
 [^2]: B. Kitchenham and S. Charters, ‘Guidelines for performing Systematic Literature Reviews in Software Engineering’, Keele University and University of Durham, 2007.